 Any social mixing outside a household or support bubble indoors is still banned under the regulations until May 17, however, when two households or a group of six will be able to mix for social reasons inside.

 Are baby classes allowed during the second lockdown?

-Other baby classes, such as anti-natal classes that help parents prepare for childbirth, went online during the first lockdown and it’s thought that it will continue for this one.
-Due to the risk of coronavirus during pregnancy, many of these classes resumed in person in January though, as they fell within the ‘Support Group’ category of essential reasons for leaving home.
+Other baby classes, such as anti-natal classes that help parents prepare for childbirth, went online mostly during the first lockdown due to the risk of coronavirus during pregnancy.
+Many of these classes resumed in person in January though, as they fell within the ‘Support Group’ category of essential reasons for leaving home.

 Baby and toddler groups were closed during the third lockdown because essentially, they focus on the social, cognitive and physical development of children and to help with this, parents and carers are often in attendance too.
 This means that they’re not explicitly considered ‘childcare services’ and there was too much inter-household mixing, with potential for the virus to spread while cases were at their highest.